-Oxford Institute of Nursing, Midwifery and Allied Health Research 3 Year, full-time PhD studentship
+Oxford Brookes University Faculty of Health and Life Sciences, Oxford Institute of Nursing, Midwifery and Allied Health Research 3 Year, full-time PhD studentship

 For informal inquiries about the project please contact Dr Catherine Henshall email: [Email Address Removed]

-Applicants should have a first or upper second class honours degree from a Higher Education Institution in the UK or acceptable equivalent qualification.
+Requirements: Applicants should have a first or upper second class honours degree from a Higher Education Institution in the UK or acceptable equivalent qualification.
 EU Applicants must have a valid IELTS Academic test certificate (or equivalent) with an overall minimum score of 7.0 and no score below 6.0 issued in the last 2 years by an approved test centre.

 How to apply: Applications should be sent to [Email Address Removed] and should include the following application form: https://www.brookes.ac.uk/Documents/Research-Opportunities/PhD-studentship-application-jan-14/